Mahdi-Moosa/DE-Zoomcamp_2023_HWs/README.md

 # Data Engineering Zoomcamp (2023 Cohort) Homeworks

-This repository hosts for homeworks for Data Engineering Zoomcamp 2023.
+This repository hosts homeworks for Data Engineering Zoomcamp 2023.

 HWs for each weeks will be uploaded as folders with corresponding week names.